Changing or leaving your course

 Many first-year students have second thoughts on their decision to go to university for a number of reasons:

 - Career - you've had a change of heart about the career you'd like to pursue, and the course you're enrolled on is no longer suitable.
-Read about making a career change.
+Read about changing careers.

 Can I leave partway through my course?